The Blue Campaign has developed awareness and training materials to help increase awareness and educate on the indicators of human trafficking.

 DHS S&T works closely with first responders, academia, research and development organizations, industry, innovators and venture capitalists to use science to help strengthen our first responders and the nation.
 Check out our infographic to learn more on how S&T is helping protect our homeland.

 Labor trafficking is a form of human trafficking that is happening in communities across the United States.
-Blue Campaign’s latest public service announcement shows a labor trafficking scenario taking place in an everyday neighborhood.
+Blue Campaign’s public service announcement shows a labor trafficking scenario taking place in an everyday neighborhood.
+This video can be shared online, broadcasted on television, shown at events, or used on screens in waiting rooms, public transportation hubs, and offices.